All of the Lights

-"All of the Lights" was universally acclaimed by music critics, who complimented its detailed production and dramatically-themed style.
-The single was an international success, reaching number 18 on the Billboard Hot 100, was the 59th most popular song of 2011, and number two on the Hot R&B/Hip-Hop Songs chart in the United States, being the 12th most popular song on that chart in 2011, while it also attained respectable chartings in several other countries.
-It won Grammy Awards for Best Rap Song and Best Rap/Sung Collaboration and was nominated for Song of the Year at the 54th Annual Grammy Awards.
-As of December 2011, the song has sold over 1,561,000 digital units in the US.
-As of November 2020, it has been certified quintuple platinum by the RIAA.
+"All of the Lights" was universally acclaimed by music critics, who complimented its detailed, maximalist production and dramatic theme.
+It was commercially successful in the U.S., peaking at number 18 on the Billboard Hot 100 and number two on the Hot R&B/Hip-Hop Songs; it landed at number 59 on the Billboard Year-End Charts in 2011.
+At the 54th Annual Grammy Awards, the song won Grammy Awards for Best Rap Song and Best Rap/Sung Collaboration, and was nominated for Song of the Year.
+By December 2011, the song had sold over 1,561,000 digital units in the US.
+As of August 2024, it has been certified septuple platinum by the RIAA.

-The song's accompanying music video, directed by Hype Williams, featured strobe-lit images of Rihanna and West, as well as Kid Cudi.
+The song's accompanying music video, directed by Hype Williams, featured strobe-lit performances of Rihanna and West, as well as Kid Cudi.
 It was given a discretionary warning by Epilepsy Action, stating that the video "potentially triggers seizures for people with photosensitive epilepsy".
 West and Rihanna performed the song at the 2011 NBA All-Star Game, while it was also featured in the promo for the same event.
+A snippet of the song was performed by Rihanna at the 2023 Super Bowl Halftime Show.